 8. Ice bath

 Ice baths help by reducing inflammation and increasing the way blood and other fluids like lactic acid flow through the body.
-Basically when your muscles sit in cold water, the blood vessels compress and then once they get out they open up again.
-This helps to remove metabolic waste in the muscles that causes them fatigue and weakness.
+Basically, when your muscles sit in cold water, the blood vessels compress and then once they get out they open up again.
+This helps to remove metabolic waste in the muscles that cause them fatigue and weakness.
 (Read Men’s Health)